FrancoMelandri/yase/src/yase-core/README.md

-Core service to provde tha main functionalities of the shortener engine.
+Core service to provide the base functionalities of the shortener engine.

 The aim of this module is to encapsulate all the logic to generate, applying time to live, store and get the short URL.